 The steamboat ROBERT E. LEE

-The steamboat ROBERT E. LEE was a steamboat built in New Albany, Indiana in 1866.
+The steamboat ROBERT E. LEE was built in New Albany, Indiana in 1866.
 The ship was named for Robert E. Lee, General-in-Chief of the Confederate States during the American Civil War.
 It usually ran between New Orleans and Natchez, Mississippi.

 In September 1882, after 16 years of service, the ROBERT E. LEE caught fire 50 km north of New Orleans.
 21 people died in this accident.